FlowFuse/website/src/blog/2023/10/blueprints.md

 FlowFuse Blueprints aim to make the Node-RED experience more accessible for newcomers, while also offering a treasure trove of fresh ideas for seasoned Node-RED users.
 When setting up a new Node-RED instance, you now have the option to choose a blueprint tailored for specific use cases.
 For example, our "ANDON Operator Terminal" blueprint can be selected, and it will automatically configure the Node-RED instance, sparing you the need to start from scratch.
 While these templates are powerful out-of-the-box, they're also fully customizable, allowing you to tweak them to suit your unique requirements.
 Ultimately, blueprints speed up the learning curve for new users and expedite the solution-building process for experienced ones.

+### How to use Blueprints?

+All our FlowFuse Cloud users can select a Blueprint directly while creating a new Node-RED instance.
+Self-hosted customers can request access to our blueprints via a [support ticket](https://flowfuse.com/support/).

 ## The first three Blueprints

 In the coming weeks, we'll be releasing a multitude of blueprints tailored for diverse use cases.
 However, we decided to start with with three foundational manufacturing applications designed with the [Node-RED Dashboard 2.0](https://dashboard.flowfuse.com/).